 },

-Its use is very simple, and they are the ones we use when we want to use a custom method.
+Their use is very simple, and they are the ones we use when we want to use some custom method.

-With the roles we already have specific functions that we can easily reuse:
+With roles, we already have specific functions that we can easily reuse:

 { role: 'reload' },